The side of the Richard Doll building

 Interviews are normally held as part of the admissions process.
 Applications will be shortlisted using a scoring system that takes into account the applicant’s degree, trials experience, prizes, research experiences, references and their proposal.

-Interviews are expected to be held in mid-late February.
+Interviews are expected to be held online from mid-February to mid-March.

 Offer conditions for successful applications